By Andrew Heideman Physical Therapist, ATC, PES

 Any or all of these are signs of knee ligament injuries.
-If you suspect that you have a knee ligament injury then you should consult a medical professional.
-They will be able to perform a physical exam and point you in the right direction if they think you need further testing.
-Usually an X-ray will be the first test ordered to rule out fractures (broken bones).
-The next test would be a MRI.
+If you suspect that you have a knee ligament injury, then you should consult a medical professional.
+They will perform a physical exam and point you in the right direction if they think you need further testing.
+An X-ray will be the first test ordered to rule out fractures (broken bones).
+The next test would be an MRI.
 This will look at soft tissue injuries such as ligament tears or meniscal injuries.
-After the medical professional has given you a diagnosis they will set you up with a treatment plan.
+After the medical professional has given you a diagnosis, they will set you up with a treatment plan.
 Some injuries are worse than others and require surgery.
 Watch this VIDEO on why Knee Pain Can’t Wait.